jaruiz/light52/README.md

 If you are curious, you can [take a look at the datasheet](https://github.com/jaruiz/light52/blob/master/doc/light52_ds.pdf?raw=true).

-The next step is adding some much-needed 'quick start' document showing how to set up the project for development or use, and then a design document explaining the internals of the core.
+The next step is adding some much-needed design document explaining the internals of the core, plus a detailed explanation of the cosimulation feature.

+Besides, the software simulator is unfinished: it needs better comments, a more elaborate command line interface and a cycle-accurate simulation of the peripherals.

 In the meantime I am incrementally improving the test bench code, catching and fixing bugs until the test bench is strong enough to consider the core 'tested'.

+Until the core passes a really exhaustive test bench, you use this core at your own risk -- it has worked so far but it may still have bugs.
-Until some real documentation is added explaining how to set up and use this project, you are not advised to use it.
-But don't hesitate to contact me if you decide to try and need help!
+If you want to try it anyway, check out file /doc/quickstart.txt and don't hesitate to contact me if you need help!